elisa-aleman/MachineLearning/README.md

-# MachineLearning Kfolds
+# MachineLearning

-Binary and Multiclass K-folds with returns for F1, Accuracy, Precision, Recall and counts for each prediction
+Methods for helping machine learning, and Binary and Multiclass K-folds with returns for F1, Accuracy, Precision, Recall and counts for each prediction

 * __Support Vector Machine__
 * __Gradient Boost Machine__